No More Heroes PAL variant cover.

 Here we have the story of Travis Touchdown, an American otaku from Santa Destroy, California.
 He’s entered himself into the ranks of the United Assassins Association.
 This consists of a ladder of 10 assassins that Travis must climb to become the best.

 It’s actually a pretty weird set up.
 Travis isn’t really introduced as an assassin, per se, and the cast you go up against are so bizarre that it’s hard to imagine some of them covertly killing someone.
-It’s also unknown why those of this profession would seek to kill each other for sport, but it’s the sort of off the cuff storytelling one can expect from Suda51.
+It’s also unknown why those of this profession would seek to kill each other for sport, but it’s the sort of off-the-cuff storytelling one can expect from Suda51.
 There’s something there about the bloodlust of the competitors, and there are some twists that kind of maybe help make sense of things, but it feels more like the narrative is set up to be stylish.

 Which isn’t necessarily a bad thing.
-The characters that are introduced are larger than life, off-the-wall personalities.
-Travis Touchdown himself is an interestingly well rounded character.
+The characters that are introduced are larger-than-life, off-the-wall personalities.
+Travis Touchdown himself is an interestingly well-rounded character.
 Disgustingly lecherous to the point of being hopeless, he’s presented with a suite of hobbies that make him feel relatable.
 He’s obsessed with anime and himself, making a lot of his speeches to his opponents a bunch of self-indulgent claptrap.
 It’s weird.
 It makes him easy to laugh at but difficult to hate.

 EASY TO LAUGH AT; DIFFICULT TO HATE